Trump administration delays listing bumblebee as endangered

 The U.S. Fish and Wildlife Service adopted a rule Jan.
 11 extending federal protection to the rusty patched bumblebee, one of many types of bees that play a vital role in pollinating crops and wild plants.
 It once was common across the East Coast and much of the Midwest but its numbers have plummeted since the late 1990s.

 Federal law requires a 30-day waiting period before most new regulations become effective.
 The addition of the bumblebee to the endangered species list was scheduled for Friday.
+The listing would require the service to develop a plan for helping the bee recover and provide more habitat.

 But in a Federal Register notice, the service announced a postponement until March 21 in keeping with a Trump administration order issued Jan.
 20. It imposed a 60-day freeze on regulations that had been published in the register but hadn’t taken effect.
 The delay, according to the White House, was for the purpose of “reviewing questions of fact, law and policy they raise.”